ACL sprain anatomy

 In most cases, if you have a torn ACL, you will be aware that something serious has happened.
 Symptoms include:

 Your physio or doctor uses assessment tests to help diagnose your ACL sprain.
-These include the Anterior drawer test and Lachman’s test.
+These include the Anterior drawer test, Pivot shift test and Lachman’s test.

 An MRI scan confirms the diagnosis.
-However, an X-ray is only useful for detecting associated bone injuries such as an avulsion fracture.
-This is where the ligament tears, pulling a small piece of bone away with it.
+However, an X-ray is only useful for detecting associated bone injuries such as an avulsion fracture (where the ligament pulls a small piece of bone away with it).

 The anterior cruciate ligament runs diagonally across the knee.
 It originates from the back of the femur (thigh bone) and attaches to the front of the tibia.
 Its function is to prevent the tibia (shin bone) from moving excessively forwards.